 The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
-The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality.
+The base library does not provide any security functionality, implements no security mechanism, and does not provide additional specific security functionality on its own.